 In connection with certain of our business combinations, we have agreed to make contingent cash payments to the former shareholders of the acquired companies based upon achievement of performance targets following the acquisition dates.
-During the year ended January 31, 2012, we completed seven business combinations, all of which included contingent cash consideration arrangements.
-Please refer to Note 4, "Business Combinations" to our consolidated financial statements included in Item 15 of this report for information regarding our business combinations.
+Although we did not complete any business combinations during the year ended January 31, 2013, we completed seven business combinations during the year ended January 31, 2012, all of which included contingent cash consideration arrangements.
+Please refer to Note 5, "Business Combinations" to our consolidated financial statements included in Item 8 of this report for information regarding our business combinations.

-As of January 31, 2012, potential future cash payments under contingent consideration arrangements total \$79.2 million, the estimated fair value of which was \$38.6 million, of which \$10.1 million is included within accrued expenses and other current liabilities, and \$28.5 million is included within other liabilities.
+For the year ended January 31, 2013, we made \$7.4 million of payments under contingent consideration arrangements.
+As of January 31, 2013, potential future cash payments under contingent consideration arrangements total \$68.3 million, the estimated fair value of which was \$25.0 million of which \$13.9 million is included within accrued expenses and other current liabilities, and \$11.1 million is included within other liabilities.
 The performance periods associated with these potential payments extend through January 2015.

-Off Balance Sheet Arrangements
+Off-Balance Sheet Arrangements